Nlight91/Dyson-Sphere-Program-chain-manipulation/README.md

 >>> coil_total = coil.total(depth=1)
 ```

-while production chains are Node Objects, totals are different objects, in the previous
+while production chains are Chain Objects, totals are different objects, in the previous
 usage example, coil_total is a Total object.

 ## III.
 Totals :